pgRouting/admin/RFC/RFC4.md

 ### Major releases

 * Purpose:
-  * Major changes (API break) at QGIS Python API (i.e. Migration from QGIS 2 to QGIS 3).
+  * Major changes (API breaks) at QGIS Python API (i.e. Migration from QGIS 2 to QGIS 3).
   * Upgrade to pgRouting major release.
 * Commits: As many as needed
 * No back porting is performed.